ltregan/slides/markdown/kubernetes.md

 -   Referenced as files in a volume, mounted from a secret
 -   Base64 encoded
 -   Types: generic, Docker registry, TLS

+---

+## Cleanup

+- Delete your namespace: `kubectl delete ns [yournamespace]`
+- Delete the Nginx Ingress: `helm del nginx-ingress`
+- Open `/etc/hosts` file and remove the entry you added